 William Marshal was called the “best knight that ever lived.”
 Born in 1147, he served four kings — Henry II, Richard the Lionheart, John, and Henry III – and rose in the ranks to become the Earl of Pembroke and one of the most powerful men in England.
 But all this might not have happened if he wasn’t saved from being catapulted at his father’s castle when he was just four or five years old.

-We know a great deal about William Marshal, not only from the usual chroniclers and letters from the period, but from a history of his own life, written at the request of William’s son around 1226.
+We know a great deal about William Marshal from a chronicle of his own life, written at the request of William’s son around 1226.
 The History of William Marshal is greatly admired by historians for the fascinating view of knighthood and warfare during the twelfth and thirteenth centuries.

 However, it soon became clear that Newbury Castle would not be surrendered.
 What would now become of the young boy?
 King Stephen could have him executed, and threats that would happen were sent to John.
 According to the History of William Marshal:

 Word came of this to his father,